Patient Centered Medical Home Practicum in Primary Care

 Care was born, giving students hands-on experience in

 rural healthcare administration and helping primary care

 Quality Physician Program Recognition (BQPP).

-The program was the winner of the 2014 Kate B. Reynolds Charitable Trust
+program.
+In 2014, the program was winner of the Kate B. Reynolds Charitable Trust

 ideas to improve the health of people living in rural